 Let’s start with the easiest of the bunch, the quality of the work done by you and your organization.
 That is, recognizing quality can mean many things to many people so instead just measure the input/outputs of quality.
 Some of the most common complaints by sales and other leadership include the product is taking longer than expected to develop, or that it’s too buggy, or that bugs aren’t being fixed fast enough, or that… If you want to stave that off, you need to get out in front of it.

-Take the time to pull metrics not only the new work being done but also the amount and cost of work to support your products.
+Take the time to pull metrics not only around the new work being done but also the amount and cost of work to support your products.
 If you don’t get in front and drive the conversation, others will draw conclusions for themselves.
 I often talk about the allegory in which the sales guy doesn’t bother to show her funnel all quarter because no one asks for it.
 Then after missing the quarter she finally shows her thin pipeline.
 Too little, too late.
 No one trusts her anymore.
 Don’t be like that.

 The same is true of engineering.
 Show your eye is on the ball.
 Monitor uptime, support tickets, bugs reported, and time to resolution, and what the team is doing to improve these engineering metrics.

+Measuring engineering performance can be a touchy subject, but it’s ultimately one that will bubble up, and when it does, you’ll certainly want to be driving the conversation.
 Many companies I meet want to at some point try to put incentive structures into place for engineering.
 The reality is, for smaller, growing companies who haven’t had the conversation yet, it’s not a matter of if, but when someone will try.
 As a general rule, companies will always want to look for ways to measure the performance of their employees for bonuses, promotions, or performance reviews (and yes, given the current climate, layoffs).
 At some point, if engineering leaders don’t have ways to measure the performance of their teams, the company will probably assign one, and it likely won’t be the right way to assess your team.

 Budgeting and Product Planning